dismint/dotfiles/README.md

 This is a collection of my dotfiles and other configuration files I use in various parts of my EndeavourOS + Hyprland setup.
 Primarily for personal use but let me know if you happen to find something useful in here for yourself!

+I traditionally use [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles.

 # `nvim`

-My configuration is contained within one file and aims to be as self contained as possible
+My configuration is contained within one file and aims to be as self contained as possible, downloading both the plugins and their manager automatically.

+## Dependencies

+- `nodejs` for some language servers
+- `ripgrep` for better grep

+# Post Setup
+- `:Copilot`

 # `fish`